 Sewer Smoke Testing

-As part of maintaining its sanitary sewer system and to meet the requirements of the Metropolitan Water Reclamation District of Greater Chicago's Watershed Management Ordinance, the Village will be completing smoke testing in 2019.
-This page overviews the project for 2019 and some information regarding smoke testing.
+As part of maintaining its sanitary sewer system and to meet the requirements of the Metropolitan Water Reclamation District of Greater Chicago's Watershed Management Ordinance, the Village completes sanitary sewer smoke testing on an annual basis.
+This page provides a basic overview of the program.

 Frequently Asked Questions Regarding Smoke Testing

 What is smoke testing and why is the Village doing it?

 Smoke testing is a type of sanitary sewer testing designed to help identify defects and points of potential cross connection (i.e. downspouts connected to sanitary sewers).
 During this testing, sewer mains are pressurized with non-toxic, non-staining smoke.
 Contractor crews will be surveying the area where testing is being completed and documenting any areas where smoke is found.

 The Village is required to complete this testing as part of the Metropolitan Water Reclamation District's requirements for sewer systems that discharge into their system.